vshaxe/haxe-test-adapter/README.md

 }
 ```

+### Debugging

 It's also possible to debug tests using a launch configuration from `launch.json`.
 Which one should be used can be configured with this setting:

 ```json
 "haxeTestExplorer.launchConfiguration": "Debug"
 ```

+Unlike for `testCommand`, `-lib test-adapter` can't be injected automatically for debugging.
+Add `-lib test-adapter` directly to your HXML file if you want results to be recorded / filtering to work while debugging.

+### Detection of test positions

 Note that for `munit`, `hexUnit` and `tink_unittest`, the test-adapter library relies on a class name filter to detect the positions of tests.
 This simply defaults to `~/Test/` and is checked against the names of classes and implemented interfaces anywhere in the hierarchy of a class.

 You can customize the filter with `-D test-adapter-filter=<filter>`.
 Check `.unittest/positions.json` to see what positions were recorded.

+For `utest`, test detection only works when `utest.ITest` is implemented / `utest.TestCase` is extended.
+If this is not the case, utest will print a warning.

 ## Build from sources